 Twitter also boasts a similar feature, dubbed Moments, which compiles news from tweets on the platform.

 Facebook has reportedly met with media and entertainment companies in recent weeks to create content for Collections, but has not disclosed a timeframe for when the feature will be rolled out.

 Facebook has thus far declined to comment on the story.
 We reached out to the company, but it did not immediately respond.

 The social network is currently facing a crisis regarding the spread of fake news on its service.
 Its detractors in the media claim this type of viral content swayed the outcome of the recent U.S. election result, an accusation Facebook denies.
 Therefore, Collections could aid it in presenting a counterpoint to disreputable stories on its site, seeing as it seems hesitant to fix its bogus news problem.
-However, Facebook must tread carefully when it comes to curating content as it’s previously faced accusations of suppressing conservative news on its platform.
+However,

 The company already has a number of media partners, including the New York Times, CNN, and BuzzFeed, for its Live video feature — meaning it could attempt to extend those partnerships to include Collections content.
 For publishers, the benefits include a much larger audience (1.75 billion users) than that offered by other social media platforms.